The King of Fighters: Destiny: Plot

 A man hosts a new fighting tournament known as The King of Fighters where teams composed of three fighters against others.
 The young Kyo Kusanagi from Japan joins with his friends Benimaru Nikaido and Goro Daimon to compete in South Town.
-In the same place, Terry Bogard, his adoptive brother Andy and their friend Joe Higashi aim to avenge the death of Jeff Bogard under the hands of crime lord Geese Howard.
+In the same place, Terry Bogard, his adoptive brother Andy and their friend Joe Higashi aim to avenge the death of his father Jeff Bogard at the hands of crime lord Geese Howard.
 A woman named Angelina is sent to seduce Terry and kill him but the two fall in love.
 During the tournament, Terry fights Geese and defeats him in revenge after Angelina is murdered by his nemesis.

 Kyo senses the presence of a mythological creature known as Orochi his clan sealed years ago with the help of Yasakani and Yata.
 As a result, Kyo takes priority in taking down the Orochi possessed warriors.
 With help of the Psycho Soldiers Team, Kyo and his allies save the fighters from Orochi.
 Shortly afterwards, the mercenary Heidern requests Kyo's and Terry's among other's help to take down the tournament's host, Rugal Bernstein, responsible for the release of the demons power.
 Despite being overpowered, Kyo is able to kill Rugal when having a vision of a person teaching him a new technique.
 The fighters escape from Rugal's destroyed ship.
 However, a priest named Goentiz finds Rugal and hides his body.
-In the final scenes, a a musician loses control of his body while Kyo embarks on a new unknown quest.
+In the final scenes, a musician loses control of his body while Kyo embarks on a new unknown quest.

 Besides the main storyline episodes, there are also episodes focused on some character's pasts including Geese, Angelina, Benimaru and how they met other characters.